Enterprise Architecture Benefits

 Visualizations of the views of the TO-BE architecture will show the principles and standards per domain per architecture layer that is in the future implemented or effective.

-With the visualizations of two different moments of architecture one can create a roadmap in order to migrate the whole or part of the organization from working with the current set of principles and standards to the new future set of principles and standards.
+With the visualizations of two different moments of architecture, one can create a roadmap to migrate the whole or part of the organization from working with the current set of principles and standards to the new future set of principles and standards.

 More Information About using Dragon1 Enterprise Architecture